rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 patrick
 ```

-Conversely, to display only the lines that appear at least twice in the file, you must use the `-d` option:
+Conversely, to display only the lines that appear at least twice in the file, use the `-d` option:

 ```
 $ sort firstnames.txt | uniq -d